Chart Color Schemes

 The latest Census data sees Largs placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Largs has a lower than average cultural diversity, with 94.0% of its population born in Australia and 97.7% speaking English only at home.
-As of 2016, 95.7% of Largs residents are citizens.
-Christianity is the predominant religion, comprising 65.0%.
+Largs has a cultural diversity below average, with 94.0% of its population born in Australia, 95.7% being citizens, and 97.7% speaking English only at home.
+Christianity is the main religion in Largs, comprising 65.0% of people.
+Judaism is overrepresented, making up 0.6% compared to 0.1% across Rest of NSW.

 Frequently Asked Questions - Diversity